metalheadcode/metalheadcode/README.md

 - 📫 How to reach me **metalheadcoder@gmail.com**

-- 📄 Know about my experiences [My Resume](https://www.linkedin.com/in/ahmad-hazim-ahmad-fuad-40702617/)
+- 📄 Know about my experiences [Linkedin](https://www.linkedin.com/in/ahmad-hazim-ahmad-fuad-40702617/)

 ## ⚡ Github Stats